All Products

 }

-The commonly used part here is chunkList, which contains document chunks and similarity scores.
+The chunkList is the most commonly used part of the output.
+It contains document segments and their similarity scores.

 Note

 A higher search result score indicates a stronger match.
-You can filter, sort, or combine chunks in subsequent nodes.
+You can filter, sort, or combine the results in subsequent nodes.

 Local vector databases are not supported.
-You need to upload your files to the knowledge base to use them.
+You must upload your files to a knowledge base to use this feature.

 LLM